 -

 Be a fool.
 For love.
 For yourself.
-What you think MIGHT possibly make you happy.
+For what you think MIGHT possibly make you happy.
 Even for a little while.
 Whatever the cost or good sense might dictate.

 — Anthony Bourdain -